xibosignage/xibo-manual/source/en/media_datasets.md

+It is important to ensure that your CSV file has the correct file encoding if you are using non-ASCII characters.
+Non-ASCII characters are very common for languages outside of English.
+The file encoding most commonly used is UTF-8.

+If you have edited your CSV file using Excel, you will need to make sure you select "Unicode (UTF-8)" from the Tools -> Web Options -> Encoding tab on the Save as dialog.

 ## Through the API

 You can write your own application which syncs data into a DataSet using the [[PRODUCTNAME]] API.
 Data can be added row by row or via importing whole JSON structures.